Craft brewing, cider making and distilling

 Guide

 Spirits are alcoholic drinks made by distilling fermented grains, fruit or vegetables.
 Examples include vodka, whiskey, rum and gin.
-They have a higher alcohol content than beer or wine as the distilling process removes water.
-This is normally over 30% alcohol by volume (ABV).
+They have a higher alcohol content than beer or wine, typically over 30% alcohol by volume (ABV).

 Irish whiskey